meshtastic/meshtastic/website/docs/software/device/remote-admin.md

 Primary channel URL: https://www.meshtastic.org/d/#CgUYAyIBAQ
 ```

-So from this output you see that this node knows about only one channel and that its PSK is set to the default value.
+So from this output you see can that this node knows about only one channel and that its PSK is set to the default value.

-Now add an admin channel:
+Now we add an admin channel:

 ```bash title="Command"
 meshtastic --ch-add admin
 ```

 :::note
-The name of the channel is important, it must be `admin`.
+The name of the channel is important and must be `admin`.
 :::

 Your channels will now look like this: